HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/water_cooler.md

 # Tips

 - You can hide behind Water Coolers for a short period of time for cover.
-  - Do not use Water Coolers as prolonged cover, because they have low health.
+  - Do not use Water Coolers as prolonged cover because they have low health.
 Instead, hide behind walls or corners.

 # History